Ivan the Terrible: Diplomacy and trade

-In 1547, Hans Schlitte, the agent of Ivan, recruited craftsmen in Germany for work in Russia.
-However, all of the craftsmen were arrested in Lübeck at the request of Poland and Livonia.
-The German merchant companies ignored the new port built by Ivan on the River Narva in 1550 and continued to deliver goods in the Baltic ports owned by Livonia.
-Russia remained isolated from sea trade.
+In 1547, Ivan IV sent his agent Hans Schlitte to Germany to recruit skilled craftsmen and specialists for service in Russia.
+However, the recruits were arrested in Lübeck at the request of Poland and Livonia, preventing their arrival.
+Despite Ivan’s efforts to open direct access to Western trade, his newly established Ivangorod port on the Narva River in 1550 was largely ignored by German merchant companies, which continued to route commerce through Livonian-controlled Baltic ports.
+As a result, Russia remained effectively isolated from maritime trade with Western Europe.

 Ivan established close ties with the Kingdom of England.
-Russian-English relations can be traced to 1551, when the Muscovy Company was formed by Richard Chancellor, Sebastian Cabot, Sir Hugh Willoughby and several London merchants.
+Russian–English relations can be traced to 1551, when the Muscovy Company was formed by Richard Chancellor, Sebastian Cabot, Sir Hugh Willoughby and several London merchants.
 In 1553, Chancellor sailed to the White Sea and continued overland to Moscow, where he visited Ivan's court.
-Ivan opened up the White Sea and the port of Arkhangelsk to the company and granted it privilege of trading throughout his reign without paying the standard customs fees.
+Ivan opened up the White Sea and the port of Arkhangelsk to the company and granted it the privilege of trading throughout his reign without paying the standard customs fees.

-With the use of English merchants, Ivan engaged in a long correspondence with Elizabeth I of England.
+Through English merchants, Ivan engaged in a long correspondence with Elizabeth I of England.
 While the queen focused on commerce, Ivan was more interested in a military alliance.
 Ivan even proposed to her once, and during his troubled relations with the boyars, he even asked her for a guarantee to be granted asylum in England if his rule was jeopardised.
-Elizabeth agreed if he provided for himself during his stay.
+Elizabeth agreed on the condition that he provide for himself during his potential stay.

 Ivan corresponded with overseas Orthodox leaders.
 In response to a letter of Patriarch Joachim of Alexandria asking him for financial assistance for the Saint Catherine's Monastery, in the Sinai Peninsula, which had suffered by the Turks, Ivan sent in 1558 a delegation to Egypt Eyalet by Archdeacon Gennady, who, however, died in Constantinople before he could reach Egypt.
-From then on, the embassy was headed by Smolensk merchant Vasily Poznyakov, whose delegation visited Alexandria, Cairo and Sinai; brought the patriarch a fur coat and an icon sent by Ivan and left an interesting account of his two-and-a-half years of travels.
+From then on, the embassy was headed by Smolensk merchant Vasily Poznyakov, whose delegation visited Alexandria, Cairo, and the Sinai; brought the patriarch a fur coat and an icon sent by Ivan and left an interesting account of his two-and-a-half years of travels.

-Ivan was the first ruler to begin cooperating with the free cossacks on a large scale.
+Ivan was the first ruler to begin cooperating with the free Cossacks on a large scale.
 Relations were handled through the Posolsky Prikaz diplomatic department; Moscow sent them money and weapons, while tolerating their freedoms, to draw them into an alliance against the Tatars.
 The first evidence of cooperation surfaces in 1549 when Ivan ordered the Don Cossacks to attack Crimea.